 Top 101 Summer Camps & Programs, How-To-Learn.com • Top Biomedical Engineering, 2017, InsiderMonkey.com

-We’re going to take a deep dive into the fascinating world of the human body.
-This is perfect for those who have taken Anatomy and want more or those who are interested in the human body outside of dissection.
+In this program, we’re going to take a deep dive into the fascinating world of the human body.
+This is perfect for those who are interested in the human body outside of dissection.
 We’re going to look at the human form and development, how it differs from other primates, examine the body in action, and explore the human body through artistic depictions.
 This will also be an exciting opportunity to explore how your own body works.

 SUMMER 2023 DATES